prabjitv/Weather-Dashboard/README.md

   - date
   - icon for weather conditions
   - temp, humidity
- - show city
+ - For New City Search Field:
   - date
   - icon for weather conditions
   - temp
   - humidity
   - wind speed
   - uv index
-  - color for favorable, moderate, or severe
+ - Color for favorable, moderate, or severe
 5. recent searched cities are active
 6. local storage makes possible so that on refresh the last city searched is shown